sduquer/sduquer.github.io/_posts/2022-07-20-drone-ai-project.md

 layout: post
 title: Quadcopter drone for AI applications
 ---
 This  an on-going project that can be splitted into several little projects and tasks.
-Through this article i want to explain the main parts of the development in order to show some interesting and useful solutions for various challenges that have arisen during the development to date.
+Through this article, i want to explain the main parts of this development, in order to show some interesting and useful solutions for various challenges that have arisen during the development to date.

 <!--more-->